A very fast and innovative 3D monitor from Acer

 Good speed and great 3D mode

 This made the effect of active 3D crosstalk very shallow.
 Because it is directly related to the responsiveness of the display, this problem often affects duplication in TVs and LCD monitors up to 120 Hz.
-Compared to our 3D patterns, crosstalk is well below what we’ve seen on some LCD TVs.
+Compared to our 3D test patterns, crosstalk is well below what we’ve seen on some LCD TVs.
 During movies, just few scenes were affected by this problem.
 Indeed, this monitor is a good surprise.

 LED backlight panel

 If you are in search of perfect display quality, the Twisted Nematic (TN) of the GN245HQ is not very powerful.
 If you choose factory settings, the composition of different levels of gray is a little bit chaotic and color fidelity is not very good.
 Anyway, if you decide to calibrate the optical probe, provided results are much better.
 After calibration, colors look very good and grays levels are better controlled.
 This display has a good potential, provided it can be calibrated.
-Maybe this was only a problem with the display we analyzed.
+Maybe this was only a problem with the display we tested.
 Another thing: the contrast ratio is very correct, close to a 000:1 value before and after calibration (luminosity was between 225 and 127 cd / m2).

 Anyway, the real weak point of this monitor is that its LED backlight is not able to provide enough light for 3D effects.
-In our benchmarks, average brightness of the display was about 229 cd / m2 (247 cd / m2 in the center of the image).
+In our tests, average brightness of the display was about 229 cd / m2 (247 cd / m2 in the center of the image).
 If you add attenuation induced by the device’s active 3D glasses, some scenes in video games and 3D movies will become too dark.
 Our conclusion is that the fluorescent backlight tube is more suitable, because it can provide more light (300 or up to 400 cd / m2, in some cases).

 It works like a 3D TV